top of page

 DigitTrak Datalog Management (DDM) is a multi-platform service that allows Drilling Contractors to record and visualize their drill jobs.
 I managed the UX direction of the desktop, mobile and web platforms, all of which need to work seamlessly together.

-Drilling Contractors in the Horizontal Drilling Industry want to be able to show their clients they finished a job to specifications and on schedule.
-For years, Drilling Contractors in the Horizontal Drilling Industry have been using manual logbooks (DataLogs) to record their jobs.
-The problem with the manual process is that it is hard to read, maintain, and store.
-Translating and visualizing the data for their clients is generally a difficult and time-consuming step in the process.
-My goal was to design user-centered product that would solve this problem.
+Drilling contractors in the horizontal drilling industry want to be able to show their clients they finished a job to specifications and on schedule.
+For years, contractors have been using manual logbooks (DataLogs) to record their jobs.
+This process was hard to read, maintain, and store.
+Translating and visualizing the data for their clients is generally difficult and time-consuming.
+My goal was to find a user-centered solution to this problem.

 My Role & Responsibilities